Open Conceptual Data Models

 Problems:

-- Each move to a lower level model discards meaning
+- Each move to a lower level model depreciates semantic fidelity of the higher level model

-- Model semantics fragmented across schema / business rules / application code
+- Conceptual Model semantics fragmented across schema / business rules / application code

 - Must be hardcoded or inferred (imperfectly) from system tables